 Professor Richard Jackson FRS

-Richard Jackson has made major contributions to cell biology, focusing on the moment at which ribosomes within the cell begin to translate the cell’s genetic instructions, in the form of messenger RNA (mRNA), into protein products.
+Richard Jackson made major contributions to cell biology, focusing on the moment at which ribosomes within the cell begin to translate the cell’s genetic instructions, in the form of messenger RNA (mRNA), into protein products.
 Understanding how the cell regulates this translation process has significant implications for new therapies in cancer and a range of viral diseases.

-Eleven different eukaryotic initiation factors, or eIFs, participate in regulating translation, and Richard has developed standard methods of studying their interactions in cultured cells.
-He has explored how these factors enable the ribosome to select the correct initiating site by scanning from one end of an mRNA molecule.
+Eleven different eukaryotic initiation factors, or eIFs, participate in regulating translation, and Richard developed standard methods of studying their interactions in cultured cells.
+He explored how these factors enable the ribosome to select the correct initiating site by scanning from one end of an mRNA molecule.

 Emeritus Professor of RNA Biochemistry, Department of Biochemistry, University of Cambridge

 - Biochemistry and molecular cell biology

 Messenger RNA, Ribosomes, Translation initiation, Translation termination, Ribosome scanning, Internal ribosome entry site